Holy Trinity Catholic Church (Washington, D.C.): Holy Rood Cemetery

-College Ground closed to new burials because Holy Trinity Church acquired a new, larger burying ground in 1832: Holy Rood Cemetery.
-Originally called the Upper Grave Yard, this cemetery was at the southern terminus of Tunlaw Road NW.
-It was enlarged in 1853, and a sexton's house constructed at the entrance.
-The grounds were enlarged again in 1866 and 1867 (to its present size of 6 acre), a new sexton's house built, a receiving vault constructed, and a stone wall and new main gate erected on Wisconsin Avenue NW.
-It was at this time that Upper Grave Yard received the name Holy Rood Cemetery.
-Under an agreement with the Roman Catholic Archdiocese of Baltimore in which Holy Trinity Church's many deeds were consolidated, Georgetown University has held title to Holy Rood Cemetery since 1942.
-The university closed the cemetery to new burials in 1984 (except for special requests).
-There are 7,312 known burials there, as well as an unknown number of unidentified pauper's graves.
-The university attempted to move all remains and use the cemetery for real estate development in 1984, but was stopped after a successful lawsuit by the survivors of people buried there.
+The College Ground closed to new burials when Holy Trinity Church acquired a new, larger burying ground, about a mile north of the church, in 1832.
+Originally called the Upper Grave Yard, this cemetery is located on High St., now Wisconsin Ave., NW, and the southern terminus of Tunlaw Rd., NW.
+It was enlarged in 1853, and a sexton's house was constructed at the entrance, which originally was on Tunlaw Rd., NW.
+The grounds were enlarged again in 1866 and 1867 to their present size of 6.5 acres, a new sexton's house and a holding crypt were constructed, and a stone retaining wall and main gate were erected on Wisconsin Ave., NW, which became the entrance to the cemetery.
+At this time the Upper Grave Yard received the name Holy Rood, a name derived from the Scottish, meaning "Holy Cross."
+Under a 1942 agreement with the Roman Catholic Archdiocese of Washington, in which Holy Trinity Church's deeds were consolidated and transferred to the Archdiocese, Georgetown University continues to hold title to Holy Rood Cemetery.
+The University closed the cemetery to new burials in 1984.

+There are 7,312 known burials at Holy Rood, as well as an unknown number of unidentified pauper's graves located in the northwest corner of the cemetery.
+In 1984, the university attempted to move all the remains to other cemeteries and use the Holy Rood land for real estate development, but was stopped after a successful lawsuit by descendants of those buried there.
 The university subsequently agreed to keep the cemetery open to visitors.
-While it abandoned "perpetual care" (the highest degree of maintenance for a cemetery), it agreed to continue minimal mowing, weeding, and other landscaping needs.
+While not providing "perpetual care" (the highest degree of cemetery maintenance), it agreed to continue keeping the grass mowed.

-Following the 1942 agreement, Holy Trinity Church has not maintained a cemetery for parish use.
-Parishioners rely instead on archdiocesan cemeteries in the area, such as Mount Olivet Cemetery in D.C. or Gate of Heaven Cemetery in Silver Spring, Maryland.
-In 2018, Holy Trinity and Georgetown University have announced a plan to restore Holy Rood Cemetery on Wisconsin Avenue, including repairs to existing infrastructure, enhancements to landscaping, and improvements to the cemetery entrance.
-The plan will also allow Holy Trinity to build a columbarium at the cemetery.
+In 2018, at the initiative of a group of Holy Trinity parishioners, Holy Trinity and Georgetown University developed a plan to restore Holy Rood Cemetery.
+The plan included repairs to the existing infrastructure, resetting fallen headstones, enhancements to landscaping, and improvements to the cemetery entrance.
+As part of the plan, the University gave Holy Trinity an easement, allowing it to construct a 645-niche columbarium at Holy Rood for the remains of parishioners and others.
+The columbarium niches are located in a new granite wall and within the restored holding crypt.
+A portion of the proceeds from niche sales is invested in a perpetual care trust to ensure the future maintenance of the cemetery.
+The Holy Rood restoration and columbarium project was completed in November 2019.